Dyslexia is a common learning difficulty that mainly causes problems with reading, writing and spelling.

 - occasional 1-to-1 teaching or lessons in a small group with a specialist teacher

-- phonics (a special learning technique that focuses on improving the ability to identify and process the smaller sounds that make up words)
+- phonics (a way of teaching children to identify and process the smaller sounds that make up words) combined with other techniques

-Technology such as word processors and electronic organisers can be useful for adults, too.
+Assistive technologies such as speech-recognition software, word processors and electronic organisers can be useful for adults, too.